JeschkeLab/DeerLab/docsrc/source/uncertainty_guide.rst

     A complete description of the uncertainty is the uncertainty distributions for the fit parameter.
 These can be requested from the ``pardist`` method.
 Using ``pardist(n)`` will return the uncertainty probability density function and its abscissa values for the corresponding quantity's ``n``-th element.
 For example, ::

         pardist = fitresult.<parameter>Uncert.pardist(0) # Get the parameter uncertainty distribution
-        modeldist5 = fitresult.modelUncert.pardist(4) # Get the uncertainty distribution of the modelf's reponse 5th element
+        modeldist5 = fitresult.modelUncert.pardist(4) # Get the uncertainty distribution of the model's response 5th element